-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 7 Public Meeting 2021-22 Grant Applicants This Public Meeting 2 was held on March 23, 2021 via the Zoom application.
-Notice of this meeting was published in the newspaper of regular circulation on March 4, 2021.
-XXX members of the public attended this meeting.
-TBD TBD 8 Newspaper Ad Minorities Persons with disabilities Non-targeted/broad community Low Income Individuals This ad was published to announce the Public Hearing 2 to review activity recommendations The ad was published in the Riverside Press-Enterprise on April 1, 2021.
-TBD TBD
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Newspaper Ad Persons with disabilities Non-targeted/broad community Low Income Individuals The FY 2022/23 Notice of Funding Availability (NOFA) was published in the Riverside Press-Enterprise on December 16, 2021 and La Prensa on December 17, 2021 No comments were received N/A 4 Newspaper Ad Minorities Persons with disabilities Non-targeted/broad community Low Income Individuals This ad was published to announce the Public Hearing 2 on April 19, 2022 to review activity recommendations and Public Hearing 3 on May 3, 2022.
+The ad was published in the Riverside Press-Enterprise on March 31, 2022 and La Prensa on April 1, 2022.
+TBD comments were received.
+N/A

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-This ad was published

-to announce the 30-
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 5 Newspaper Ad Minorities Persons with disabilities Non-targeted/broad community Low Income Individuals This ad was published to announce the 30-day public review period of the 2022-2023 Action Plan and announce Public Hearing 3 to approve funding recommendations.
+The review period was from March 31, 2022 through May 3, 2022.
+The ad was published in the Riverside Press-Enterprise on March 31, 2022 and La Prensa on April 1, 2022.
+TBD comments were received.
+N/A 6 Public Hearing Minorities Persons with disabilities Non-targeted/broad community Low Income Individuals This Public Hearing 2 was held on April 19, 2022 TBD persons from the public attended.
+TBD comments were received.
+N/A

-day public review

-Minorities period of the 2021-

-2022 Action Plan and

-Persons with announce Public

-disabilities Hearing 3 to approve

-Nowspapar Ad funding TDD TDD

-9 Newspaper Ad Non-targeted/broad recommendations.
-TBD TBD

-community The review period

-was from April 1,

-Low Income 2021 to May 4, 2021.

-Individuals The ad was published

-in the Riverside

-Press-Enterprise on

-April 1, 2021.

-Minorities

-This Public Hearing 2

-Persons with was held on April 20,

-disabilities 2021 via the Zoom

-10 Public Hearing application.
-XXX TBD TBD

-10 Public Hearing Non-targeted/broad members of the 100 100

-community public attending this

-hearing.

-Low Income

-Individuals

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) Minorities 11 Public Hearing Persons with disabilities Non-targeted/broad community Low Income Individuals This Public Hearing 3 was held on May 4, 2021 via the Zoom application.
-XXX members of the public attending this hearing.
-TBD TBD
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 7 Public Hearing Minorities Persons with disabilities Non-targeted/broad community Low Individuals This Public Hearing 3 was held on May 5, 2022.
+TBD persons from the public attended.
+TBD comments were received.
+N/A